 Forex means Foreign Exchange and it is a global market where a country’s currency can be exchanged for another country’s currency.
-Many different participants are executing transactions in the Forex Market, participants like commercial and central banks, importers and exporters, investment companies, large institutional investors and many retail (individual) traders.
+Many different participants are executing transactions in the Forex Market, participants like commercial and central banks, importers and exporters, investment companies, large institutional investors, and many retail (individual) traders.
 Payments for imports and exports are forming the Consumer Forex Sector.
 Other Forex Market Sectors include the Currency Investment Sector and the Retail Forex Sector.

 Today the Forex Market is the larger financial market in the world with estimated daily turnovers worth more than 4.5 trillion USD (in a single day).
 This enormous liquidity minimizes the distance between buyers and sellers (bid and ask).
-This distance is also called as the Spread.
+This distance is the spread.
 Spread is measured in pips and one pip equals 0.0001.
 On average, high-liquid currencies (for example EURUSD) can be traded with as low as 1-2 pips spread.
 That is extremely important as concerns the second great advantage of Forex Trading called the trading leverage.
 Capital leverage when trading Forex can reach 500:1 and that means theoretically trading 500,000USD with just 1,000USD.
 Now if we combine the ability to leverage trading by x500 times (or more) with the ability to open and close positions in tiny spreads (buy and sell) then we can understand why Forex Trading is so popular among world traders.

 Forex Market 24/5 Operation

 The Foreign Exchange Market is open 24 hours a day five days per week.
 It starts at 21.00 GMT on Sundays and ends at 21.00 GMT on Fridays.
 There are many Forex Centers around the world the most important centers are found in London, New York, Tokyo, Hong Kong, Sydney, and Canada.
-The Forex Trading Hours are divided into three main Sessions (US Session, European Session and Asian Session).
+The Forex Trading Hours are divided into three main Sessions (US Session, European Session, and Asian Session).

 Forex Trading offers some unique advantages to world traders: